Swartz Bay ferry terminal: History

-In 1889, former British Columbia Premier Amor De Cosmos, was the first person known to publicly suggest Swartz Bay as a feasible ferry terminal for connections to the Lower Mainland.
+In 1889, former British Columbia premier Amor De Cosmos was the first person who is known to have suggested Swartz Bay publicly as a feasible ferry terminal for connections to the Lower Mainland.
 In 1959, the search for a new ferry terminal north of Victoria involved consideration of the existing San Juan Islands ferry facilities at Sidney.
-Insufficiently sheltered waters and added travel time, leading to higher fuel costs, precluded Sidney from being selected.
+Insufficiently-sheltered waters and added travel time, leading to higher fuel costs, precluded Sidney from being selected.

-A small private ferry dock operated by the Gulf Islands Ferry Company already existed at Swartz Bay when the choice was made to locate the B.C.
-Ferry Corporation terminal there.
+A small private ferry dock operated by the Gulf Islands Ferry Company already existed at Swartz Bay when the choice was made to locate the BC Ferry Corporation terminal there.
 As a result of the decision, a paved extension of the Patricia Bay Highway to reach the terminal was undertaken.

-The first scheduled sailing from the terminal, described as a "mudhole" due to the continuing construction, occurred on June 15, 1960.
-On September 1, 1961, the company that built and used the smaller original dock at Swartz Bay was bought out by B.C.
-Ferries.
+The first scheduled sailing from the terminal, described as a "mudhole" because of the continuing construction, occurred on June 15, 1960.
+On September 1, 1961, the company that built and used the smaller original dock at Swartz Bay was bought out by BC Ferries.

 In the SENĆOŦEN language spoken by Indigenous W̱SÁNEĆ people of the area, the bay's name is ŚJEL¸KES.